tuanquynet/javascript-fundamentals/docs/inheritance/index.md

 Person.prototype.name = 'default'; // but property will be assigned new value.

 const john = new Person();
-console.log( john.name === 'default', "john has property 'name' because it inherit from its class." );
+assert( john.name === 'default', "john has property 'name' because it inherit from its class." );
-console.log( john.hasOwnProperty('name'), "but it is its own property." );
+assert( john.hasOwnProperty('name'), "but it is its own property." );
-console.log( john.hasOwnProperty('talk'), "and john object owns talk method." );
+assert( john.hasOwnProperty('talk'), "and john object owns talk method." );

 //a property will be created and attached to object john.name = 'john';
-console.log( john.hasOwnProperty('name'), "when assigning value to a property, it will be created and attached to object");
+assert( john.hasOwnProperty('name'), "when assigning value to a property, it will be created and attached to object");
 ```
 <!-- js-console -->